 As one of the largest countries and most visited countries in Europe, France has something for everyone.
 You will find it has a varied topography, which includes everything from the French Alps to the sandy beaches of the Mediterranean.
-What’s more, France is a country rich in history, making it home to some of the most famous museums, monuments, architectural feats and historical sites in the world.
+What’s more, France is a country rich in history, making it home to some of the most famous museums, monuments, architectural feats, and historical sites in the world.

-And do not forget its world famous food, some of the best wines and cheeses are found here.
+And do not forget its world-famous food, some of the best wines and cheeses are found here.
 Are you ready to explore?

 Let's start with the French capital, Paris!
-Have you ever dreamed of a romantic dinner the river Sein or on top of the Eiffel Tower in Paris?
+Have you ever dreamed of a romantic dinner on the river Sein or top of the Eiffel Tower in Paris?
 Or hoe about discovering the most romantic city with a private guide, to see the less touristy spots and taste the French cuisine delicacies?

 At a stone’s throw from Paris and Lyon, the Bourgogne provides a concentrate of all the charms France has on offer: the good life, good food, incredible wines, centuries-old architectural heritage.